What is A/B test in paid campaigns

 To conduct A/B tests in paid ad campaigns, clarify objectives and formulate solid hypotheses to guide the test.
 Identify the problems you want to solve and why.
 Doing so will enable you to formulate clear objectives and metrics, such as:

 Next, create a hypothesis.
-That is—your educated assumptions about the expected performance of one variant over another.
-For instance, you may hypothesize that an ad with product images will generate more engagement than one with images of people.
+A hypothesis is your educated assumption/s about the expected performance of one variant over another.
+For example, you may hypothesize that an ad with product images will generate more engagement than one with images of people.

 Your goals and hypothesis must be clear and measurable.
 Consider previous data and your target audience.
 You can also base your hypothesis on industry practices or the findings from your competitor’s ad analysis.